-Montreal patios have been a sacrosanct last resort for smokers since Quebec banned smoking in restaurants, bars, cafés and other public places such as offices as of May 2006.
+Montreal patios were a sacrosanct last resort for smokers since Quebec banned smoking in restaurants, bars, cafés and other public places such as offices as of May 2006.

 Quebec's Tobacco Control Act passed into law on November 26, 2015 beefs up smoking restrictions designed to protect children.

-Smoking in Montreal is going to be more complicated than ever as of November 26, 2016.
+Smoking in Montreal got more complicated than ever as of November 26, 2016.

 Air intakes connected to any enclosed place where smoking is already prohibited in Quebec is included in the latter regulation.

 Find out more about the Quebec Tobacco Control Act.